carbon-language/carbon-lang/llvm/docs/index.rst

 * **User Guides**

- Those new to the LLVM system should first vist the :ref:`userguides`.
+ Those new to the LLVM system should first visit the :ref:`userguides`.

  NOTE: If you are a user who is only interested in using LLVM-based compilers, you should look into `Clang <http://clang.llvm.org>`_ or